One of the most important things we can do to protect our environment is to find ways to reduce waste and move towards a more waste-free lifestyle.

 Here again, marketing has convinced us that we have to buy toiletries, cleaning products, and snack packs.

 But those types of modern conveniences really haven’t been around that long.
 What’s more, they often come at a huge price for the environment, our health, and our pocketbook.

 Making our own eco cleaning products and toiletries is really easy.
 Everything we need can be done with just a few natural, inexpensive ingredients and very basic recipes.

 Most cleaners and toiletries are a combination of baking soda, vinegar, and essential oils.
 They take less time and cost a lot less to make than a trip to the supermarket, and they don’t harm us or the environment.

-At the root of many of our waste problems is excess packaging, and food is a major culprit.
+At the root of many of our problems is excess packaging waste, and food is a major culprit.
 Making snacks and meals at home helps to cut down on that, as well as helping us avoid products with palm oil.

 Using real ingredients rather than microwavable and processed stuff filled with GMOs (genetically modified organisms) helps as well.
-When we cook at home from scratch, it’s a much more eco-friendly, less wasteful choice.
+When we cook at home from scratch, it’s a much more eco-friendly and gets us closer to waste free living.
 Plus, it’s way healthier for us!